Thank you for choosing Middlesex Savings Bank to serve your business banking needs.

 Other Withdrawals.
 You may also make withdrawals by mail, by telephone, by electronic means or through your mobile device.

 Transfers.
-You may transfer available funds by using your ATM card or Debit Mastercard at an ATM, by telephone, by electronic means, through online banking or through your mobile device.
+You may transfer available funds by using your ATM card or Debit Mastercard at an ATM, by telephone, by electronic means, through online banking or through your mobile device or by visiting a branch office.

 Same Day or Next Day Charges.
 Funds withdrawn from your Account(s) on a Business Day will generally be deducted from your Account that same Business Day.
-Funds withdrawn from your Account(s) on a non-Business Day will generally be deducted from your Account(s) on the next Business Day.
+Funds withdrawn from your Account(s) on a non-Business Day will generally be deducted from your Account(s) on the same non-Business Day

 Electronic Notice.
 We may deduct from your Account(s) an item drawn on your Account(s) at the time we receive electronic notice that such item has been deposited for collection in another financial institution.